 Assistant Executive Director

-Dr. Tom Williams is the Assistant Executive Director of the Gault School of Archaeological Research and a Postdoctoral Research Associate with the Prehistory Research Project in the Anthropology Department, Texas State University.
+Dr. Tom Williams is the Assistant Executive Director of the Gault School of Archaeological Research and a Research Associate at the Texas Archeological Research Laboratory at the University of Texas at Austin.
 He has worked on the Gault Site collections for the past 6 years and has published on the early cultural materials.
 His research focus is the earliest human occupations of the Americas and specifically the stone tool technology, manufacturing processes and broader patterns in global human expansion.